jhermann/jupyter-by-example/README.md

 ## What is this?

-This is not a Jupyter notebook 101, but expects you to have a working Jupyter environment, and the basic experience on how to use it.
+This is not a Jupyter notebook 101, but expects you to have a working Jupyter environment, and the basic experience of how to use it.
 Examples are tested on Linux, behaviour on other platforms might differ.

 See the next section on what can be found here,